dascritch/testcard.html/README.md

 WARNING
 -------
-Browsers are not acurate viedo renderers.
-Do not use it for professionnal broadcast or on-air tuning : you may experience lot of bugs, lags and others !
+Browsers are not acurate video renderers.
+Do not use it for professionnal broadcast or on-air tuning : you may experience lot of bugs, lags and others critters !
 This code is only for testing video-projections before talks, and also unveils some rendering bugs on browsers

 Known bugs